tagg/icinga2/INSTALL.md

 - `ICINGA2_WITH_PERFDATA`: Determines whether the perfdata module is built; defaults to `ON`
 - `ICINGA2_WITH_STUDIO`: Determines whether the Icinga Studio application is built; defaults to `OFF`
 - `ICINGA2_WITH_TESTS`: Determines whether the unit tests are built; defaults to `ON`

+### MySQL variables for CMake

+The following settings can be tuned for the MySQL / MariaDB IDO feature.

+- `ICINGA2_WITH_MYSQL`: Determines whether the MySQL IDO module is built; defaults to `ON`
+- `MYSQL_CLIENT_LIBS`: Client implementation used (mysqlclient / mariadbclient); defaults to `mysqlclient`
+- `MYSQL_DIR`: Directory containing the mysqlclient libraries; default empty - looking up various common paths like `/usr/lib/mysql`
+- `MYSQL_INCLUDE_DIR`: Directory containing include files for the mysqlclient; default empty - checking multiple paths like `/usr/include/mysql`

+See [FindMySQL.cmake](third-party/cmake/FindMySQL.cmake) for the implementation.

+### PostgreSQL variables for CMake

+The following settings can be tuned for the PostgreSQL IDO feature.

+- `ICINGA2_WITH_PGSQL`: Determines whether the PostgreSQL IDO module is built; defaults to `ON`
+- `PostgreSQL_INCLUDE_DIR`: Top-level directory containing the PostgreSQL include directories
+- `PostgreSQL_LIBRARY_DIR`: Top-level directory containing the PostgreSQL libraries

+See [FindMySQL.cmake](third-party/cmake/FindPostgreSQL.cmake) for the implementation.

+### Build version

 CMake determines the Icinga 2 version number using `git describe` if the source directory is contained in a Git repository.
 Otherwise the version number